-- 1) Remove the big coil spring on each opener: Lower the openers until they're touching the ground or shop floor, then put circuit in float.
-Note: On 60/90-series, only remove the first nut from OEM spring's rod (the second nut pre-loads the spring; no need to mess with it).
+1) Remove the big coil spring on each opener: Lower the openers until they're touching the ground or shop floor, then put circuit in Float.
+On 60 & 90-series, only remove the first nut from OEM spring's rod (second nut pre-loads the spring; no need to mess with it).
 Knock out roll-pin (roll-pin punch provided).
+Coil spring & rod/clevis apparatus lift out.
+On 50-series, break loose jam-nut inside spring using skinny wrenches and cheater pipe, then unscrew bolt from bottom.

-Coil spring & rod/clevis apparatus lift out. - 2) The lower end of cylinder's rod slides into the cast bushing, and seat it with several whacks with a rubber mallet on a solid surface (adding a drop of red Loctite may be prudent; provided) (Note: turning the bushing on the rod by hand often allows it to go easily; if the bushing won't go into position, use fine emory cloth to clean any paint or rust from the bushing's hole). - 3) Set the cylinder + bushing into the large flat washer, then into the hole in the cast opener (see photo A).
+2) The lower end of cylinder's rod slides into cast bushing; seat it with several whacks from a rubber mallet on a solid surface (adding a drop of red Loctite is wise; provided) (Note: turning the bushing on the rod by hand often allows it to go easily; if bushing won't go into position, use fine emory cloth in bushing hole).